 Obviously, this is a sign that you have external hemorrhoids and something which will need to be treated sooner as opposed to later.

 Bleeding from the anus.
 You may notice this in the toilet bowl, in your underwear, or if there is blood on the toilet paper following you wiping after passing a stool.

 In some cases, you may also notice a small amount of white mucus coming out of the anus.

 Below the explanation about hemorrhoid in Youtube video

-This is why you will need to head to a doctor if you are experiencing any of the symptoms highlighted previously, even if you are planning on using natural remedies.
+This is why you will need to head to a doctor if you are experiencing any of the symptoms highlighted previously, even if you are planning on using natural remedies such as using the essential oil for removing hemorrhoids.
 You just want to make sure that nothing more serious is happening ‘down there’.